HudaShahzad/auto-annotated-portfolio/content/pages/index.md

   backgroundPosition: center
   backgroundRepeat: no-repeat
   opacity: 75

 sections:
   - type: HeroSection
     colors: colors-f
     backgroundSize: full
     title: I am a Project Manager with 5+ years of experience under my sleeve.
     subtitle: >
       This is my info—I’m sharing it all this with ya’ll to impress you with all the hard work I’ve done in the past few years.
     image:
       url: /images/huda.jpeg
       altText: Huda Shah – Project Manager
     styles:
       self:
         height: auto
-      width: wide
-      padding:
-        - pt-36
-        - pb-48
-        - pl-4
-        - pr-4
-      flexDirection: row-reverse
-      textAlign: left
-  actions: []
-    styles:
-      self:
-        height: auto